glangsto/analyze/README.md

 | hotcold.py	    | Python to calibrate hot/cold load observations and accumulate averages. |
 | angles.py	        | Python to process angle sums and differences |

+Put these python programs in the appropriate place for your computer, i.e. in your working directory or in your _~/bin_ directory.

 These modules require several python packages, including _numpy_, _statistics_ and _pyephem_.
 These modules are usually installed with pip.  ie:
 ```
 sudo pip install numpy statistics pyephem